Yandex Cloud

 ssh ubuntu@<master_host_FQDN>

-2. Create a backup and save it in the metastore_dump.sql file:
+2. Create a backup and save it to the metastore_dump.sql file:

 pg_dump --data-only --schema public postgres://hive:hive-p2ssw0rd@localhost/metastore > metastore_dump.sql